bipsml/recommender_system/README.md

 1. Make a branch
 2. Create a folder, where you place your code
 3. Make a pull requrest
-4. Ask for review shamelessly to the other members.
+4. Ask for review shamelessly to the other members
-5. Merge if you feel you are done.
+5. Merge if you feel you are done
 6. Share your code in the facebook group.